Sports in Students' Life

 Purpose and Persistence

-Also, taking part in sports activities seems to be a great alternative to, for instance, spending hours of spare time online either playing computer games.
+Also, taking part in sports activities seems to be a great alternative to, for instance, spending hours of spare time online or playing computer games.
 It should also be noted that at the stage of personality formation, doing sports should not be an uncontrolled activity, but rather be under the professional guidance of a coach.
 The reason is that a clear plan and methodology play a crucial role in the whole learning process.
 This is another instance showing that one should not underestimate the power of sports, as the wrong approach to these practices might even become harmful in some ways.

 The positive effect of sports on the human nervous system can be supported by the fact that it improves the mental health of people suffering from long-term depression and other nervous disorders.
-In the flow of diverse information and multiple tasks that we deal with every day, we often have no time to think about any other important life subjects.
+In the flow of diverse information and multiple tasks that we deal with every day, we often have no time to think about any other essential life subjects.
 Studies, work, TV, social networks - all these things require not only our time but a lot of space in our thoughts too.

 Recent studies have indicated that sports activity improves our brain activity.
-Earlier, it was thought that every person is born with a certain number of neurons, and their number remains unchanged for the rest of his/her life.
-The research has shown that new cells in the brain are being formed after birth, as well.
+Earlier, it was thought that every person is born with a certain number of neurons, and their number remains unchanged for the rest of their life.
+Research has shown that new cells in the brain are being formed after birth, as well.
 Most of the newly formed cells are produced in the hippocampus, a part of the brain that is responsible for the formation of emotions and the transition of short-term memory to long-term memory.

 The same process in the same brain zone was indicated among tested rats and mice.
-Of course, the discussed mechanisms have not yet been fully understood, and a huge number of other factors that affect our brains' functioning throughout our lives have not been considered.
-But the fact that sports are one of the elements that shift our brain activity on a little higher level is undoubtful.
+Of course, the discussed mechanisms have not yet been fully understood, and a large number of other factors that affect our brains' functioning throughout our lives have not been considered.
+But the fact that sports are one of the elements that shift our brain activity to a little higher level is undoubtful.

 To conclude, the fact that sport helps to maintain physical health remains undeniable.
 Moreover, according to scientists, physical exercise also affects individual mental abilities.
-Sports helps students to create healthy self-esteem and become more self-confident, so he/she feels comfortable communicating with other students.
+Sports allow students to create healthy self-esteem and become more self-confident, so he/she feels comfortable communicating with other students.

-Scientists have proven that physical activity maintains our high efficiency and helps us to perform a huge number of tasks every day.
-High productivity, in turn, is a necessary skill for modern students; thus, regular workouts should be part of their studying routine.
+Scientists have proven that physical activity maintains our high efficiency and helps us to perform a vast number of tasks every day.
+Increased productivity, in turn, is a necessary skill for modern students; thus, regular workouts should be part of their studying routine.
 An active lifestyle is also believed to bring trainees positive emotions and self-satisfaction.
 Doing sports helps students to build their characters and teaches them how to become a winner not only as part of the team but also in their lives.